Jayaldhruv/Simple/README.md

 ---

-*Built in 3 days.
+*Built in 12 hours.
 Designed to run in production.*